 No matter what you see on Pinterest or Etsy, T-shirt quilt making isn’t easy or fast.
 There are no short cuts or fast ways to make a quilt.
 Do your research so you can find an experienced T-shirt quilt maker.
 Here is a list of interview questions you can ask potential quilt makers.

-How many of these misconceptions about T-shirt quilts did you have?
-I hope this article help debunk them for you.
+How many of these misconceptions about T-shirt quilts did you believe?
+We hope this article helped debunk them for you!